NEVER connect an ignition feed directly to a Raspberry Pi GPIO Pin. You will destroy the Pi.

 How it Works

-When you turn on the ignition, the relay board will be immediately triggered to turn on its relay as it is constantly powered.
+When you turn on the ignition, the module will be immediately triggered to turn on its relay, as it is constantly powered.
 This connects the power supply to the Pi causing it to boot.
-The delay relay will stay on until the key is turned off, at which point the relay board will hold the power on until the timeout you set expires.
+The module will keep its relay on until the key is turned off, at which point the relay board will hold the power on until the timeout expires.

-In parallel, turning off the ignition key also removes the 12v supply from the “IGN” input on the SDC I/O hat.
-The hat only holds the pin high when you supply 12v to IGN, so when the power is removed the SDC Hat’s opto isolator disconnects the 3.3v from pin 13.
-This activates the internal pulldown, putting the pin in a low state and activating the shutdown action that is defined above.
+In parallel, turning off the ignition key also removes the 12v supply from the “IGN” input on the SDC I/O hat due to the passthrough connection.
+When the power is removed from IGN this activates the shutdown action in SDC.

-I power all of my devices through a single relay board, including the screens, as this gives a nice looking key-off process where the dials disappear and the manufacturers logo appears on screen for 2 seconds and then the screens go blank.
+I power all of my devices through a single shutdown module, including the screens, as this gives a nice looking key-off process where the dials disappear and the manufacturers logo appears on screen for 2 seconds and then the screens go blank.

 Controlled Shutdown of Canbus Devices